gardener/gardener/proposals/design/shoot-control-plane-migration/README.md

 ## Reuse
 * [Etcd Backup Restore](https://github.com/gardener/etcd-backup-restore) already backs up the .
 We can re-use this completely while restoring the shoot etcd on the destination seed cluster.

+## Proposed Solution

+### Backup and Restoration

+### Resources not covered by reuse
-But this leaves open the backup and restoration of resources that are currently not stored in the shoot apiserver/etcd.
-For example,
+The backup and restoration of the following resources that are currently not stored in the shoot apiserver/etcd is not covered by the reuse mentioned above.
+Resource such as below.

 * Resources from the shoot namespace in the seed.
     * Terraform resources such as configmaps and secrets.